sungchang79/RDS-FOR-SQLSERVER/en/backup-restore.md

 ### Point-in-Time Restoration during Backup Retention Period

 If auto backup is enabled for a database instance, it is available to restore data to a time point during retention period.
 To enable a point-in-time restoration, log backup is required.
 RDS for SQL Server executes auto log backups at every 5 minutes, and stores them at a backup storage.
+If the auto backup is enabled, it detects the database created by user every 5 minutes and performs a full backup separately.
+Therefore, if users try to roll back to the time the DB was just created, the newly created DB won't be recovered properly.
+Using a reliable DB instance without separate modification, a point in time which as at least five minutes after the time of creation must be selected.